hyperledger/fabric-private-chaincode/examples/README.md

-### Tutorial
+### Hello World Tutorial
 This tutorial shows how to create, build, install and test  chaincode using the Fabric-Private-chaincode(FPC) framework.
 This assumes familiarity with the [concepts](https://hyperledger-fabric.readthedocs.io/en/release-1.4/whatis.html#) and [the programming model](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode.html) in Hyperledger Fabric v1.4.

 Refer to [package shim](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim) for the GoDoc for shim interface provided by Fabric.
 The FPC programming model for chaincode provides a simpler version of the _shim_ SDK provided by Hyperledger Fabric in Go and node.js.
 FPC provides a C++ interface  to access its state variables and transaction context through [shim.h](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h).
-The standard commands are similar to ones in Fabric.
+The standard commands are similar to the ones in Fabric.
 To ensure confidentiality of the arguments passed to the chaincode, the arguments are encrypted while using FPC SDK.

 This example illustrates a simple usecase where the chaincode is used to store a single asset, `asset1` in the ledger and then retrieve the latest value of `asset1`.
 Here are the steps to accomplish this:
 * Develop chaincode